 Last Updated on April 3, 2023 by Ellen Christian

 Posts may be sponsored.
-Post contains affiliate links, which means I will make a commission at no extra cost to you should you click through and make a purchase using my link.
+This post contains affiliate links, which means I will make a commission at no extra cost to you should you click through and make a purchase.
 As an Amazon Associate I earn from qualifying purchases.

-How to Make Your Own Jewelry Cleaner
+Make Your Own Jewelry Cleaner

 While costume jewelry is less expensive than the more costly items with real gems and diamonds, I still want it to last as long as possible.
 There are a few simple steps you can take to make your costume jewelry look better for longer.
-Prevention goes a lot way toward making your jewelry last as long as possible.

-- If you’re near water whether that’s at the beach, showering or washing dishes, remove your jewelry and set it aside, so it doesn’t get wet.
+If you’re near water whether that’s at the beach, showering, or washing dishes, remove your jewelry, and set it aside, so it doesn’t get wet.
 The same holds true for when you’re cleaning with chemicals.

-- Apply lotion, perfume and hair spray before you put your jewelry on.
+Apply lotion, perfume, and hair spray before you put your jewelry on.
 If you put your jewelry on first, it will attract dirt that will adhere to the surface.

-- Store your jewelry in a plastic baggie out of direct sunlight in a jewelry box when you aren’t wearing it.
+Store your jewelry in a plastic baggie out of direct sunlight in a jewelry box when you aren’t wearing it.

 When cleaning costume jewelry, a very small amount of water and a soft microfiber cloth is the best way to clean it.
 You should never submerge costume jewelry in water or expose it to vinegar or baking soda.